jessicaernst/Belladonnixi/README.md

 ### Hi there, I'm Jessi 👋

-I'm a Mobile App Developer mostly focused on both systems but espaecially the new declarative Frameworks Compose and SwiftUI and Flutter.
-Mostly Flutter and iOS now.
+I'm a Mobile App Developer mostly focused on iOS and Flutter.

-And open for Jobs
+And open for new job challenges.

 - 🌱 I’m currently working on new Project Ideas.